LamaM13/LamaM13.github.io/_posts/2019-09-07-Data Science Projects.md

 ---
 layout: post
-title: Data Science Bootcamp
+title: Data Science Projects
 ---

-In this blog, I will be posting the projects and achivments I did every week during the Data Science Bootcamp.
+This page includes the projects and achivments I did in every week during the Data Science Bootcamp.
 ---

 ### Projects